piiano/vault-typescript/sdk/vault-client/README.md

 # @piiano/vault-client

-This is a TypeScript client for working with a Piiano Vault server.
-It provides an easy-to-use API for accessing the various resources exposed by the Vault REST API.
+This is a TypeScript client to connect to a Piiano Vault.
+It provides an easy-to-use API for accessing the various resources exposed by the Vault [REST API](https://piiano.com/docs/api).

-Installation
+## Installation

 To install the package using `npm`: